BA in Fine Art from IT Sligo 2008

 I am currently working as European Manager for Gstaadfilm International Festival

 for short Art Films as the festival tours to Leipzig, Germany.

 The selection of films has been completed and the jury and currently being brought together to make decisions on prize winners.

-The 2019 festival will take place in Kinobar Prager Frühling
+The 2019 festival took place in Kinobar Prager Frühling

 on Friday, 16th August 2019.
 Prize winners for the Golden Cow of Gstaad and the Golden Calf of Gstaad will be announced on the night of the launch.